 Greetings all, my name is Jovan Slaughter and I am one of the LAHM and archives fellows for 2019-2020.
 I am a graduate of Johnson and Wales University where I received my A.S. in Culinary Arts and a class of 2019 graduate of North Carolina Central University where I earned my B.A. in History.

 Hello!
 My name is Maglyn Bertrand.
 I grew up in Brevard, North Carolina, and then attended Emory University, where I graduated summa cum laude with majors in Music and Latin American and Caribbean Studies.
-I hold an MA in Ethnomusicology from UC Berkeley and an MA in Museum Studies and Latin American and Caribbean Studies from New York University.
+I hold an MA in Ethnomusicology from UC Berkeley, and an MA in Latin American and Caribbean Studies, and an Advanced Certificate in Museum Studies from New York University.
 By interning at museums in New York and D.C., I have developed an interest in education and public programming work.
 I am excited to share my reflections as I learn more about Armstrong and museum and archival operations at large!

 Greeting all!
 My name is Robert Wright Jr.-- a recent graduate of Bethune-Cookman University, and current graduate student at Georgia Southern University.
 I am thrilled to serve as a Louis Armstrong House Museum Fellow and look forward to sharing my research with you all through blogging!
 Join me as I cover various topics regarding the life and legacy of the great, Louis Armstrong.